jwpconsulting/projectify/projectify/help/markdown_en/basics.md

 # What is a task?

 A task is a step in your project that needs to be completed.
-Tasks can be assigned to any team member in your workspace.
-Labels and detailed information can be applied to tasks.
-For every task that is created, a unique task number is assigned to it for ease of reference and searching.
+You can assign tasks to any team member in your workspace.

 For more information on tasks please see the [tasks help](/help/tasks).